 Like most farms worldwide, Airfield used to milk dairy cattle twice a day.
-Our farm team are always on the lookout for smarter ways to farm, and when Brian Farrell took over as Head Farmer, he decided to try something new.
+Our farm team are always on the lookout for smarter ways to farm, and when Brian Farrell took over as Farm Manager, he decided to try something new.

 “We now only milk once a day, in the mornings,” says Brian.
 “We do get less milk, but we’ve seen a whole host of benefits along with that.”

 Today, only about 200 farms in Ireland use once-a-day (OAD) milking schedules, but that number is growing.
 The reasons to be cautious are clear.
 It is true that less milking results in less milk.
 However, the drop isn’t as significant as you might think- more on this in a moment.